steven0129/simple-compiler/README.md

 ## Introduction

-This is project to implement "lotus compiler"
+This is a project to implement "lotus compiler"

 ## Quick Start